If you wonder why a compressor regulator leaks, you have come to the right page. Read, on find out how to fix it, too!

-If you are not certain about what component on your air compressor is the air regulator, here is a complete overview for you on this website.
+If you are not certain about what component on your air compressor is the air regulator, here is a complete overview of what the air regulator is and what it does on this website.

-Why?
-The reason is that air regulators are designed to vent, or relieve, when downstream pressure is higher than the new regulator setting.
-How does that happen?
+The reason is that most air compressor regulators are designed to vent, or relieve, when downstream pressure is higher than the new regulator setting.

-By venting that higher air pressure out of the regulator relief hole as the downstream setting is turned down, the downstream air pressure will drop quickly to the 100 PSI of the new regulator setting and not leave higher pressure trapped in the line.
+By venting that higher air pressure out of the regulator relief hole as the downstream setting is turned down, the downstream air pressure will drop quickly to the 100 PSI of the new regulator setting and not leave higher pressure trapped in the line to possibly cause issues.

 If it is this venting process that suggests to you that your regulator is leaking, it’s not.
 It is operating normally at this point.